Friday, November 27, 2015

 Did you know that Mexico is part of North America?

-The oldest permanent European settlements in North America are thought to be Mexico City settled by Spanish in the 1520’s, Port Royal in Nova Scotia Canada settled by French in 1605, and Jamestown Virginia USA settled by English in 1607.
+The oldest permanent European settlements in North America are thought to be Mexico City, settled by the Spanish in the 1520s, Port Royal in Nova Scotia, Canada, settled by the French in 1605, and Jamestown, Virginia, USA, settled by the English in 1607.
 That makes Mexican traditions about a hundred years older than Canadian or American traditions.

-So now you know a bit more about Mexico, and hopefully our internet research is reasonably correct.
+So now you know a little more about Mexico, and hopefully our internet research is reasonably correct.

 No comments: